Logarithmic Subdiffusion from a Damped Bath Model: Damped Bath Model

-The diffusion will be subdiffusive when this integral is infinte, which happens when the spectral density is asymptotically linear or sub-linear as $\omega \to 0$.
-Normal diffusion occurs when the integral is finite but non-zero.
-This happens when the spectral density is asymptotically super-linear.
-Note that since $J(\omega)>0$, there is no choice of spectral density which could make this integral zero (even using a minimal frequency cut-off as suggested in \cite{Morgado2002}).
+Note that since $J(\alpha), \omega(\alpha), \gamma(\alpha) > 0$, there is no choice of spectral density which could make \eqref{eq:DiffType} zero (even using a minimal frequency cut-off as suggested in \cite{Morgado2002} for the standard Caldeira-Leggett model).
 That is, there is no way to generate superdiffusion using a damped bath model.
-For comparison, if we followed the choice in \cite{Plyukhin2019} that $\gamma(\omega) = \gamma$ is a constant, then